Back

 Bumble

 Bumble’s distinctive feature is communication.
-On this dating app, women message first and matches expire after 24 hours.
+Until May 2024, only women could initiate conversations on the app.
+But now, Bumble has introduced an “Opening moves” feature that allows men to make the first move.
+The feature allows women to post questions on their profiles, and their matches can answer them.
+The matches expire after 24 hours.
 Bumble also allows you to find friends and do networking (in separate modes).

 Final thoughts

-Many dating apps have similar UX/UI design.
+Many dating apps have similar UX/UI designs.
 From the swiping mechanic to minimalist chat with several matches at once.
 What draws the audience in is the refinement of every element and a strong concept.
 Whether it’s an app for dating dog lovers or sportsmen, people want to find a like-minded person.
-So as long as we keep fighting loneliness, new dating apps will be made.
+So, as long as we keep fighting loneliness, new dating apps will be made.

 Have a dating app idea in mind?
 Share it with Purrweb!
 We’ll help you create a perfect dating app design.
 We made dozens of apps, MVPs, and logos.
 In our portfolio, there’s a social party app, a travel platform, and many other inspiring projects.
 Ready to start matchmaking?
 Contact us today.